tomverbeure/vexriscv_ocd_blog/README.md

 with Verilator (MUCH faster!) but also to link the simulator with OpenOCD.
 This way, you can connect GDB to the simulator as if you're connected to a real piece of hardware.

-Since we're simulating a VexRiscv, you need to isntall the VexRiscv version of OpenOCD.
+Since we're simulating a VexRiscv, you need to install the VexRiscv version of OpenOCD.
 You can find it [here](https://github.com/SpinalHDL/openocd_riscv).

 The Verilator testbench uses the `sw_semihosting` firmware.